ManhTrinhNguyen/Terraform-Projects/README.md

 I need a Plugin : Ignore Commiter Strategy

 Go to my Pipeline Configuration -> Inside the Branch Sources I see the Build Strategy (This is an option just got through the plugin) -> In this option I will put the email address of the committer that I want to Ignore .
 I can provide a list of email

+Also checked `Allow builds when a changeset contains non-ignored author(s)`

 ## Terraform